Updated: Jun 27, 2022

 The reward at the end of each atlas season is the parade of youngsters, so much goofy-looking cuteness of the next generation!
 From floppy-necked babies straining to reach out for a grub meal or merganser chicks riding on their parent's back, the bounty and variety is truly "awww-some".
 By late July, avian activity suddenly turns quiet with the hot dog-days of summer.
 Birds become more secretive and songs more sporadic, but this is a good time to tag many species with a Confirmed Breeding Code.
 Some birds like Mourning Doves may even be on to their second brood but American Goldfinches and Cedar Waxwings may have only started their first brood, considered late nesters.
 The season is winding down and may feel like a bit of a let-down.
 But not for long, as the magic of fall migration begins and many breeders will soon be marshalling in groups and moving through en masse.

 Each day of atlassing and each data set brings personal memories of little success stories.
 With so many perils and troublesome news items about nature portrayed in the media, I am offered bits of joy with each record of a bird’s quest to renew life.
 Overall, our provincial Atlasses often conclude with discoveries of new species breeding records and expansion of species range extensions.
 Areas in the province that had previously been under-birded due to poor accessibility now have a more comprehensive wealth of bird information mapped out.
 Some intrepid birders even carry their birding skills to collect data while on remote northern canoe trips.
 Ontario plays a pivotal role in North American bird conservation efforts.
-I am pleased to be part of the local team effort.
+I am pleased to be part of the local team effort as a bird detective.

 There are still four more years of Ontario’s current atlas ahead!
 For anyone interested in getting involved in our area, please look at the project’s overview on the website listed in the first paragraph and/or contact George Prieksaitis or Pete Read, coordinators for Region 4. https://www.birdsontario.org/regional-coordinators/